bigbosstony/N00769714.github.io/README.md

 1.1 Purpose
 ------------
 The purpose of this documentation is to give a description of the "PiGPS Tracker" in both hardware requirements and software side.
-It will contain a explaination with the application.
+It will also contain a explaination of the application.

 1.2 Scope
 ----------
 The main use of PiGPS Tracker is to help you to find your car.

 In beta phase, after set up the system, the workstation will receive a location coordinate.
 This data is from a database where the PiGPS Tracker sented to.
 The database will keep updating in every 60 seconds.

-In final phase of PiTracker will communicate with the workstation at school.
+In final phase of PiGPS Tracker will communicate with the workstation at school.
-When the PiTracker's location is detected at school, the workstation will triger a Phillips Hue, and when it's off-campus, the light goes off.
+When the PiGPS Tracker's location is detected by the workstation at school, the workstation will triger a Phillips Hue, and when it's off-campus, the lights out.